nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 #### iterative

 - discuss better sol in TC
 - The only scenario left is where isBadVersion(mid) -> true isBadVersion(mid)⇒true.
-This tells us that mid may or may not be the first bad version, but we can tell for sure that all versions after midmid can be discarded.
-Therefore we set right = midright=mid as the new search space of interval [left,mid][left,mid] (inclusive).
+This tells us that mid may or may not be the first bad version, but we can tell for sure that all versions after mid can be discarded.
+Therefore we set right = right=mid as the new search space of interval [left,mid][left,mid] (inclusive).

 ```
 /* The isBadVersion API is defined in the parent class VersionControl.